orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - Combat Module
 - Shield Module
 - Inspire Module (more attack if they're nearby)
-Drone Repairing
+- -> Like I said everything that can be put on a player can be put on a drone and then has an effect.
+Certain Drone Repairing
 - Based on the types of modules used on the drone different ores are required to repair a drone if damaged.
 Removing Modules from Drones